savelee/dialogflow_grpc_flutter/README.md

-Flutter Dialogflow plugin for detecting intents using GRPC.
+Flutter Dialogflow plugin for detecting intents using gRPC.
 A faster integration with the Dialogflow API and also the possibility to do audio streaming.
 Built by Google Developer Advocate for Dialogflow, Lee Boonstra

 gRPC protos have been generated from: git clone https://github.com/googleapis/googleapis